 Window Dressing | Create a Style Statement with Window Treatments

-Window treatments, such as window blinds, window shades and curtains, provide privacy and light control, but also add softness, texture and personality to a room.
+Window treatments, such as blinds, shades and curtains, provide privacy and light control, but also add softness, texture and personality to a room.
 Advances in automation (push a button, your blinds go down), new fabrics, and layered window options ensure that your choices are endless, but deciding on a direction can be daunting.

 Cindy Greer of Curtains, Blinds and Bath in Forest advises to think about function first.
 For example, do you need a blacked-out bedroom for sleeping?
 Is privacy a concern during daylight hours, or just at night?
-Can you reach the large window easily, or would automation be helpful?
+Can you reach the window easily, or would automation be helpful?
 Are the treatments just for looks?
 Decide what functionality suits your needs, and you’ll have a launching point for making good choices.

 Layered windows

 A layered window treatment is usually a combination of two different treatments on a single window, creating multiple means of light control and/or texture.
 “There is often a minimalist view to our homes and windows now, and even layered treatments are generally more lightweight and airy, with the ability to let all the natural light in when it’s wanted,” says Greer.
-If you want some help with your house window design, we recommend to hire services like the installation of Egress windows by an expert.

-The base layer is blinds, shades or roller shutters Five Dock, which can be opened and closed easily.
+The base layer is blinds, shades or shutters, which can be opened and closed easily.
 The second layer is either moveable, such as drapery panels, or a decorative accent, such as a cornice at the top of the window.
 A cornice is made of wood with a layer of batting, covered by a decorative fabric for an upholstered appearance.
 It is installed into place and is not moveable.
 While valances with swooping and draped fabric were once popular, those have fallen out of favor as most homeowners now prefer a more tailored look.

 Layers work together to create a unique design statement while controlling light and creating privacy at any time of day.
 In choosing your layered treatment, start with the base layer, which, in an up-to-date home, should provide neutral texture.
 A woven wood shade lends an organic element, incorporating natural wood, grasses and reeds, and is a favorite of Elaine Stephenson Interiors in Roanoke.
 “There are many different weaves and textures, and you can get a variety of privacy and light control with these shades,” explains Seely Nicholson, a designer with Elaine Stephenson Interiors.
 “They add a layer of warmth to any room, can stand alone or complement other window treatments, and are a reasonable price.”
-If you need help with your house or office windows, Window Depot – Raleigh NC just received the Best Window Company award in North Carolina.
-They come highly recommended and do a great job with installing new windows.

 A Roman shade, which is a fabric shade that when raised stacks the fabric in horizontal folds, also works nicely as a base layer, as does a roller shade, which rolls into a cartridge at the top of the window for a more modern and minimalist look.
 Wood or wood-look shutters can be a good base layer for situations where privacy is often desired, such as a window facing a busy street or in a powder room.
 Be aware that shutters can significantly impact the amount of natural light that reaches a room, darkening it significantly.
-If you want to maximize your budget, a natural wood or white blinds wisbech could also suffice.
+If you want to maximize your budget, a natural wood or white blind could also suffice.

 Ideally, you’ll be able to execute an inside mount for the base layer.
 This means simply that the blind, shade or shutter can be hung within the window frame to minimize the profile, tucking it nicely within.
 However, some window frames don’t have enough depth to allow for this, and in this case, an outside mount is necessary, though choosing one with a slim profile is best for the overall finished look of your window.
-If you like the idea and want to make some changes, check here replacement windows here.

 The top layer is most often a cornice or curtain/drapery panels.
 A cornice is a good choice in a high-traffic area where curtains seem impractical or easily soiled (for example, near a breakfast nook where small children eat), providing some pattern, interest and softness at the top of the window, and hiding any hardware from a blind or shade underneath it.
 A cornice is also a great option for first-story windows that you can view from an open second-story loft or landing in your home, as the top is covered and upholstered, hiding any unsightly hardware of the shades or blinds.
 In a large bank of windows with several shades, a single cornice that runs the length of the windows at the top is unifying.